 No Fee Unless You Win

-You need at least enough car insurance coverage to protect yourself if you are in a car accident.
-Several factors determine your insurance needs.
-These factors include State minimum requirements, the value of your vehicle, the value of your assets, and how much insurance you can afford.
-There are different types of insurance coverage designed to cover various repercussions of a crash.
-Ultimately, you should ask yourself:
+If you’re wondering how much car insurance you need, you need at least enough car insurance coverage to protect yourself if you are in a car accident.
+Several factors determine your insurance needs, including state minimum requirements, the value of your vehicle, the value of your assets, and how much insurance you can afford.

 Most States require car owners to maintain a minimum amount of liability car insurance.
 Arizona requires car owners to purchase insurance coverage that is at least $25,000 per person for bodily injury coverage, $50,000 per accident for bodily injury coverage, and $15,000 for property damage.
 However, minimum requirements may not be appropriate for you.